sco0ter/babbler/xmpp-client/src/site/markdown/basics.md

 xmppSession.send(new Presence());
 ```

-You are now an \"available resource\” (you will appear online to your contacts) and can now start sending messages.
+You are now an \"available resource\" (you will appear online to your contacts) and can now start sending messages.

 ## Sending a Message